OneSakib/eshopbox/docs/api/settings.rst

 Settings
 ========

-The **Settings** module of the EShopBox SDK provides APIs for managing workspaces, portals, sales channels, contacts, fulfillment centers, and team members.
+The **Settings** module of the EShopBox provides APIs for managing workspaces, portals, sales channels, contacts, fulfillment centers, and team members.

 This page documents all available Settings operations with examples.

-Example: Setup Settings Using EShopBox SDK
+Example: Setup Settings Using EShopBox
 ------------------------------------------

 .. code-block:: python

     """
-    Example: Setup Settings using EShopBox SDK
+    Example: Setup Settings using EShopBox
     """

     from eshopbox import EShopBox